JennyList/nipkow-disk-generator/README.md

 A 3D-printable mirror drum, with adjustable parameters for number of lines, mirror size, and angles.
 It prints a frame to which you will have to glue the mirrors.

 ![A mirrir drum in OpenSCAD](./mirror-drum.png "A mirror drum in OpenSCAD")

+## nipkow.php.zip
+tl;dr: This started with some very old PHP code I wrote that generates Nipkow disks as PDFs.
+It won't work without equally ancient software to run on.Now in 2023 I've updated it by porting the basic idea to OpenSCAD.

+Nearly 20 years ago I wanted to make a Baird mechanical TV system using Panasonic 2x CD-ROM drives that had DC motors.
+Thus I wrote this code to generate Nipkow disk templates.
+In the end I never got beyond making a Nipkow disk, and the rest is lost to time.
+It was written in PHP 4, using the now long ago deprecated PDF library that came with that version.
+Thus it won't work on any remotely recent PHP versions.
+It's legacy code presented here for interest only, should you wish to write your own Nipkow generator using its trigonometry.
+I will not develop it any further, it's an ancient project, you're on your own.
+Zipped so that the repository shows as having OpenSCAD rather than PHP.

+The PDF is a template from the PHP code for a standard CD-ROM.
+Print, stick, and drill.

 ## Licence